Abominator (album)

 Abominator is the debut album of the horror punk/heavy metal band Doyle, founded and led by guitarist Doyle Wolfgang von Frankenstein of the Misfits.
 The album was released in July 2013.

 Release

-It was digitally released on July 30, 2013, and physically on CD and vinyl of July that year.
+Abominator was digitally released in June 2013 and physically on CD and vinyl in July of that year.
 It was independently distributed and released on Doyle's own label, Monsterman Records.
 The CD version of the album included an additional track, "Drawing Down the Moon".

-Despite being released in 2013, due to Doyle's touring schedule in support of the album and use of social media sites, the album continues to sell and has sold just under 10,000 copies in the United States alone and has shipped 20,000 worldwide.
-Doyle continued to tour in March 2015 in support the album.
+Doyle toured extensively in support of the album until the release of their sophomore album in 2017.

 Track listing

-All songs by written by Alex Story and Doyle Wolfgang von Frankenstein, except where noted.